Earl Caldwell (journalist): Legal complications and press freedom

 Assigned by The New York Times to cover the Black Panther Party from San Francisco, Caldwell was able to establish connections with key figures, including Kathleen and Eldridge Cleaver, which enabled him to develop extensive coverage and detailed files.

 However, this proximity to the Panthers caused concern for Caldwell and his family.
-In an interview, he recalled, “And I used to pray, God, please let me get down those stairs, don’t let anybody shoot me,” when leaving Panther headquarters.
-Beyond the uncertainty of their trust, Caldwell’s close association with the group made him a target of the FBI which would lead to a case drastically impacting the practice of journalism.
+In an interview, he recalled, "And I used to pray, God, please let me get down those stairs, don't let anybody shoot me," when leaving Panther headquarters.
+Beyond the uncertainty of their trust, Caldwell's close association with the group made him a target of the Federal Bureau of Investigation (FBI), which would lead to a case drastically impacting the practice of journalism.

 The central case in the United States Supreme Court's defining of reporters' rights was United States v.
-Caldwell in 1972 which became a part of Branzburg v.
+Caldwell in 1972, which became a part of Branzburg v.
 Hayes.
 This was based on Caldwell, then with The New York Times, refusing to appear before a federal grand jury and disclose confidential information involving his sources in the Black Panther Party.
-Initially, the Federal Bureau of Investigation recruited Caldwell to become a spy on Black Panther Activities.
+Initially, the FBI recruited Caldwell to become a spy on Black Panther activities.
 When he refused, the FBI demanded publicly that Caldwell honor a subpoena to question him in order to destroy his relationship with the Panthers.
-Caldwell’s refusal led to the eventual Supreme Court ruling.
+Caldwell's refusal led to the eventual Supreme Court ruling.

-In the historic ruling, the United States Court of Appeals for the Ninth Circuit supported Caldwell’s position.
+In the historic ruling, the United States Court of Appeals for the Ninth Circuit supported Caldwell's position.
 Later on, however, that decision was reversed.
 In an apparent conflict of interest, the deciding vote was cast by then Associate Justice William Rehnquist, who, as a U.S. Justice Department lawyer, had been intimately involved in the Caldwell case.
-As a result of the ruling, Caldwell destroyed years of files on the Panthers which included written reactions and recorded conversations.
+As a result of the ruling, Caldwell destroyed years of files on the Panthers, which included written reactions and recorded conversations.

 The ruling attracted significant media attention and prompted strong reactions from the journalistic community.
 Many prominent Black journalists publicly support Caldwell, both in defense of their colleague and in protection of journalists’ sources.
 A direct result of the demand that Caldwell testify before the grand jury was the founding of the Reporters Committee for Freedom of the Press in 1970.
 The organization, currently active, advocates for the protection of journalists’ First Amendment rights.

 Following the ruling, The New York Times planned to reassign Caldwell from San Francisco to New York to cover the New York Knicks.
 Instead, he chose to resign and focus on writing his book Black American Witness, dedicated to his sister Joletta, which recounts his experiences as a journalist.
-Caldwell also developed a close friendship with former Supreme Court Justice, Thurgood Marshall, and frequently visited him in Washington DC.
+Caldwell also developed a close friendship with former Supreme Court Justice Thurgood Marshall, and frequently visited him in Washington DC.